marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

       return 0;
     }

-  You may only use the :gcc-attr:`shared` attribute along with ``section`` attribute with a fully-initialized global definition because of the way linkers work.
+  You may only use the :var-attr:`shared` attribute along with ``section`` attribute with a fully-initialized global definition because of the way linkers work.
 See ``section`` attribute for more information.

-  The :gcc-attr:`shared` attribute is only available on Microsoft Windows.
+  The :microsoft-windows-var-attr:`shared` attribute is only available on Microsoft Windows.

 .. _msp430-variable-attributes: